balazstothofficial/Real-Time-Deque/README.md

 *Functions:*

 * `push`, `pop`: Add and remove elements using the `current` state.
-* `invariant`: Defines an invariant which need to be kept during the three transformation phases.
+* `invar`: Defines an invariant which need to be kept during the three transformation phases.
-* `tick`: Executes one step of the transformation, while keeping the invariant.
+* `step`: Executes one step of the transformation, while keeping the invariant.
-* `newSize`: Returns the size, that the deque end will have after the transformation is finished.
+* `size_new`: Returns the size, that the deque end will have after the transformation is finished.
-* `size`: Minimum of `newSize` and the number of elements contained in the `current` state.
+* `size`: Minimum of `size_new` and the number of elements contained in the `current` state.
-* `toList`: List abstraction of the elements which this end will contain after the transformation is finished.
+* `list`: List abstraction of the elements which this end will contain after the transformation is finished.
 The first phase is not covered, since the elements, which will be transferred from the bigger deque end are not known yet.
-* `toCurrentList`: List abstraction of the elements currently in this deque end.
+* `list_current`: List abstraction of the elements currently in this deque end.

 [Big](Big.thy)

 The bigger end of the deque during transformation can be in two phases:

-* `Reverse`: Using the `tick` function the originally contained elements, which will be kept in this end are reversed.
+* `Reverse`: Using the `step` function the originally contained elements, which will be kept in this end are reversed.
 * `Common`: Specified in [Common.thy](Common.thy).
 Is used to reverse the elements from the previous phase again to get them in the original order.

 Each phase contains a `current` state, which holds the original elements of the deque end.